richardimaoka/alpakka-blog-post/README.md

 }
 ```

-You need to create a prepared statement, to insert parameterized row into Cassandra.
+You need to create a prepared statement, to insert parameterized rows into Cassandra.
 Prepared statements in Cassandra is similar to that of SQL for relational databases, and they are strong against injection attacks.

 ```java